Chinese cities raise residential gas prices after policy reform

-That amounts to increases of about 13 per cent to 15 per cent, based on Reuters calculations, and marks a breakthrough reform to link retail gas prices with the cost of the fuel.
+That amounts to increases of about 13 per cent-15 per cent, based on Reuters calculations, and marks a breakthrough reform to link retail gas prices with the cost of the fuel.

 The rigid pricing structure has at times squeezed distributors' margins and caused supply disruptions, especially in the winter heating season.